mmorrow2/audience-cmu/journal.md

 ## Week 1

 What an exciting start to my LAST mini of graduate school!
+I can already tell I am going to enjoy this class very much.
+Something I want to touch on more is the idea of "liveness."
+The class exercise where we created a scale of where certain items falls was actually really difficult, and I was still thinking about it even afterward because of how different every one else's answers were.

 ## Week 2